GitFitCode/gitfitbot/README.md

   - Download or copy contents into your local `.env` file.

 - Get access to the [Digital Junkyard](https://discord.gg/4cJFTdGMBY) development server on Discord.

+- Create a new file `newrelic.js` in project root.

+  - Look for the `newrelic.js` file in the same location as `.env` in Keybase.
+  - Copy those contents over to the local `newrelic.js` file.

 ### Run the bot